Code-Institute-Submissions/Trading/README.md

 I included different features related to the site.
 I had originally intended for the user to be directed to the profile page of the site and then to visit the main data page.
 I however changed this in later iterations.

+Error shown when search function on base.html was used without any input.
+Included pattern pattern="^[a-zA-Z0-9]{5,15}$" & required to prevent user from receiving error message

 ## HTML/CSS-Validator

 - HTML